JohnSundell/Unbox/README.md

 }
 ```

+### Array support

+If the JSON you want to unbox comes in the format of a root `Array`, you can also easily unbox it into an array of models in one go using the exact same `Unbox()` API.

 ### Built-in enum support

 You can also unbox `enums` directly, without having to handle the case if they failed to initialize.
 All you have to do is make any `enum` type you wish to unbox conform to `UnboxableEnum`, like this: